gitenter/gitenter/doc/architecture/SyAD.md

 - [SyAD-0015]{SyAD-0013,SyRS-0044} The configuration file indicates the scanned path(s) for the implemented code.
 - [SyAD-0016]{SyAD-0013,SyRS-0045} The configuration file indicates the scanned path(s) for test cases.
     - *(What about if the code and tests are mixed together?)*
-- [SyAD-0023]{StRS-0050} There shall be an index configuration file for which user can link to a set of documents with order/structure/relation between each other.
+- [SyAD-0023]{SyAD-0013,StRS-0050} The configuration file shall setup the order/structure/relation between each document.
     - *(Notice that the relationship can be build inside of (1) the "references" section of every document, (2) traceability markers, it shouldn't be need to mark manually in this configuration file.)*

 ### Tag and traceability